 $99.99 | Buy on Amazon

 The MX ERGO S is Logitech’s latest flagship trackball, and it earns that title.
 The defining feature is the adjustable hinge: you can set the body at 0° or 20° of tilt, which rotates your forearm into a more neutral, handshake-like position.
-Logitech claims 27% less muscle strain compared to a standard mouse.
-Having used one for months, I believe it.
+Logitech claims 27% less muscle strain compared to a standard mouse — and having used one for months, that tracks.

-Logitech also overhauled the clicks for the S version — they’re 80% quieter than the original MX ERGO.
-In an open office or late-night session, that matters.
+Logitech overhauled the clicks for the S version — they’re 80% quieter than the original MX ERGO.
+In an open office or late-night session, that matters a lot.
 USB-C charging replaces the older micro-USB port, and 120 days of battery life means you’ll charge it maybe four times a year.
 One-minute quick charge gives you a full day if you’re caught short.

 The thumb trackball is precise and well-positioned.
-Six programmable buttons are configured through Logi Options+, and you can connect two computers via Bluetooth or the encrypted Logi Bolt dongle — switching between them with a single button.
+Six programmable buttons are configured through Logi Options+, and you can connect two computers via Bluetooth or the encrypted Logi Bolt dongle — one button toggles between them.
 If you use a laptop and a desktop, that’s genuinely useful.

 The only real downside: it’s right-hand only, and there’s no left-handed version on the horizon.